 - NOTE - An important note for a specific code section

-- REVIEW - An item that needs additional review
+- REVIEW - An item that requires additional review

 - SECTION - Used to define a region (See 'Hierarchical anchors')

 - LINK - Used to link to a file that can be opened within the editor (See 'Link Anchors')

 Of course you can add your own anchors as well!

 In order to make an anchor, simply place the tag name in a comment, with an additional anchor message behind it.
 The anchor will be automatically detected and added to the Anchor List in the activity sidebar.

 All anchor types have their own highlight color, and background color, and more, which can all be customized in the settings.
 Anchor tags can be added and removed, and can share the same icon or color.
 You can specify and use any hex color for the highlighting and icons, giving you full control over your personal set of anchor tags.